Overview of VPNs and Private Network Connections

 - You must have a network appliance that is accessible from the public Internet.

-- Your Skytap must be enabled for VPNs.
+- Your Skytap account must be enabled for VPNs.
 Most accounts are already enabled.